-Whether it’s a lack of funds, not enough vacation time, or a pandemic like COVID-19, sometimes you’re forced to satisfy your wanderlust at home.
-Here’s how to cure wanderlust by exploring the world without leaving the house.
+Whether it’s a lack of funds, not enough vacation time, an incurable travel bug, or a pandemic like COVID-19, sometimes you’re forced to satisfy your wanderlust at home.
+Here’s how to use this perfect time to plan for future travels and how to cure wanderlust by exploring the world without leaving the house.

 Are you dreaming of the desert blooming in the spring, Montana in the summer, or New England’s fall foliage?
 One cure for wanderlust (when you’re stuck at home) is to visit your dream destination’s website.

 From coast-to-coast and around the world, convention and visitors bureau (CVB) websites typically provide travel guides, trip itineraries, blog articles, and other helpful resources that will digitally transport you to their corner of the world without leaving your house.

 Check out the best travel and tourism websites in the US to add amazing destinations, fun attractions, and delicious restaurants to your travel bucket list.

 From young Millennials to midlife travelers, from solo females to families, travel blogs cover a variety of places and spaces around the globe.
 When you have to satisfy your wanderlust at home, reading a travel blog is one sure cure to scratch the itch caused by a travel bug.

 Here at Everyday Wanderer, I know I enjoy exploring the world via the Everyday Postcards sent in from around the world.
 Explore the gorgeous Greek island of Crete, Japan’s sacred Mount Fuji, the sandy beaches of Bali, and other destinations that range from every day to exotic.